Dialogs & Overlays

 Why isn't my Popover appearing?

-Ensure PopoverTrigger wraps an interactive element and uses asChild if wrapping a Button.
+Ensure PopoverTrigger wraps an interactive element and uses the repo's render pattern when composing with Button.
 Check that the trigger element is visible and not disabled.

 How do I prevent dialog close on backdrop click?